pubsubdb/pubsubdb/docs/model_driven_development.md

 # Model Driven Development

-The PubSubDB model is a modern, JSON-based alternative to WSDL/SOAP, offering a flexible and extensible way to define and manage distributed systems.
+The PubSubDB model is a modern, JSON-based alternative to WSDL/SOAP, offering a flexible and extensible way to define and manage distributed process execution.

 ## Table of Contents